 Kentucky uses the Brunner Test, but another test of the totality of the circumstances is becoming popular in other states to determine what an undue hardship is.
 Other types of discharges such as disability discharge are used to discharge the debt for government loans.

 Other types of administrative discharges are available as well.
-For instance, if a parent loses a child to death, they are discharged from government student loans if they co-signed for that child.
-Discharges for school closings, fraud, and other reasons exist.
+For instance, if a parent loses a child to death and they were co-signers for the child, they get a discharge for the government student loans.
+Discharges for school closings, fraud, and other reasons also exist.
 You can also lose the disability discharge by returning to work.

 After 2012, almost all student loans at public schools were originated by the Department of Education.
 But some private lending will probably always remain.
-However, private loans have a much higher rate of default and problems.
+However, private loans have a much higher rate of default along with their inherent problems.

 How to File for a Student Loan Hardship Discharge

 A Student Loan Hardship Discharge normally requires you first attempt an IBR or ICR Loan Repayment Plan.
 There is a requirement that you exhaust your administrative remedies before you ask for a hardship discharge of government loans.
 If your income is zero and the payment can be zero, there is probably no hardship.

 If a student loan discharge is an issue in your situation, please call me to discuss it.
 It may be worth a try because every year people do get them.
 However, the key is that repayment must be a real hardship—not just hard.